Keynote Speaker. Leadership Expert. Engineer. Writer. Mum.

 Throughout my career, I’ve worked as a design engineer, project manager, and onshore/offshore surveyor, eventually stepping into leadership roles.

-But my most meaningful role?
-Mum.
-To an incredible child who reminds me daily why empathy and advocacy matter.
+But my most meaningful role is being a mum to an incredible child who reminds me daily why empathy and advocacy matter.

 What I bring